lukegob10/tracker_machine/docs/data-model.md

 # Data Model

 SQLite schema for Jira-lite with projects, solutions, and subcomponents.
 All timestamps stored as ISO8601 in UTC.
 Foreign keys are enforced (`PRAGMA foreign_keys = ON`).
+Pair this reference with `docs/api-documentation.md` for routes/payloads and `docs/ui-overview.md` for how the UI exercises these fields.

 User attribution: `user_id` is auto-populated server-side (currently the server account or `JIRA_LITE_USER_ID`/`USER`/`USERNAME`/`LOGNAME` if set); clients do not pass it yet.